ABHISHEK22029/LemonReserve-UIUX/README.md

 ### Creating a Prototype ###

-A prototype is a High-fidelity prototype that closely represents the final product created in Figma.
-The prototype is interactive, allowing a user to preview the possible final project with interactive elements such as buttons and visual elements.
+A prototype is a detailed version of the final product, made in Figma.
+It’s interactive, so users can click buttons and see how the design would actually work, giving a preview of the final project.

 ![Table Reservation choose Date, Time and Guests amount](https://github.com/javierb256/UI-UX-Project/blob/main/Table%20Reservation%20-%20Time-Date.png)
 ![Table Reservation - Contact Information](https://github.com/javierb256/UI-UX-Project/blob/main/Table%20Reservation%20-%20Contact%20Information.png)